Rutgers Cancer Institute of New Jersey

 Sugar alcohols are natural sugar substitutes.
 They are not always listed in the nutrition facts label.
 They can be found in the ingredients list. though.
 Sugar alcohols end in “ol,” like maltitol and sorbitol.
 Carbs from sugar alcohols are included in the total carb amount on the nutrition facts label.
 The body doesn't absorb half the carb in sugar alcohols, so a person can subtract half the sugar alcohol grams from the total carb grams.

 Many healthy foods can be a part of a diabetic diet.
 People can even curb cravings with a sweet treat now and then.
 As always, a healthy diet means healthy serving sizes.

 Public Health Agency of Canada

-Making healthy food choices.
+Making food choices made easy.
 American Diabetes Association website.
 Available at: http://www.diabetes.org/food-and-fitness/food/what-can-i-eat/making-healthy-food-choices.
-Accessed February 13, 2020.
+Accessed August 20, 2020.

 What are net carbs?
 Diabetes Forecast—American Diabetes Association website.
 Available at: http://www.diabetesforecast.org/2010/aug/what-are-net-carbs.html.
 Accessed August 20, 2020.

 Last reviewed March 2020 by EBSCO Medical Review BoardDianne Scheinberg Rishikof MS, RD, LDN Last Updated: 2/26/2021